Home » Cakes & Cupcakes » Easy Pineapple Cake With Cake Mix

 • Frost Cake: Spread frosting evenly over the cooled pineapple cake.

-Serve: Cut the cake into slices, serve and enjoy!
+Set aside to set for about 20-30 minutes.
+Cut into slices, serve and enjoy!

 Nutrition